cyfyifanchen/yifanchen.github.io/_posts/2016-04-30-the-new-macbook-pro.md

 **Keyboard**: Lots people don't like the new butterfly mechanism keyboard, I might be on the same boat.
 I own a blue switch mechanical keyboard, imagine how hard for me to like a keyboard that has almost zero travel.
 Hopefully, it doesn't take long for me to get used to it.

-**Trackpad**: I can't complain Apple's trackpad at all ever since I started to use it.
+**Trackpad**: I have to say, Apple's trackpad is pure awesomeness.
 Altho today, there is still no Windows laptop has a trackpad that can even compare to Apple's trackpad.

 **Memory**: Historically, Apple hasn't been generous to memory at all, which is something developers complain quite often.
 With memory intense applications like Chrome or Virtual Machine.
 32GB is a must option for professional.
 I don't buy Apple's excuses when they say they care UX more than anything.
 That's kinda BS on MPB because MBPs are made for professionals.